albertogasparin/react-starterkit/README.md

 ## Server-side data fetching with Redux

-There is no consolidated way of fetching resources server-side from a Redux action.
-However, using client-side fetching techniques to fetch resources already owned by your node server is counter-intuitive and less performing, so we are suggesting a different approach.
+There is no consolidated way of retrieving resources server-side from a Redux action.
+However, using client-side fetching techniques to fetch resources already owned by your node server is counter-intuitive and less performant, so we are suggesting a different approach.

 By enhancing node `require` with Webpack-like aliases we can execute different actions on the server, replacing Ajax requests with internal calls.
 Providers overrides (that's how we call reducers and actions bundles) are optional and explicit.
 So, by adding `lib/providers/todo.js` our app will require the provider inside `lib` instead of the `app/providers` one.
 This is an example like [lib/providers/todo.js](https://github.com/albertogasparin/react-starterkit/blob/master/lib/providers/todo.js):